SHoeks/HomeRange/README.md

 # HomeRange data and R package repository

 This is a temporary and anonymous repository containing the HomeRange data and R package, please do not share the link to this page.
+The package will be moved to a permanent repository once the paper is accepted.
+The data will be moved to a safe data archiving and access serive like DANS Easy or Figshare.

 ### Access the HomeRange data